 In accordance with Civil Service Regulation 11.032 - Selective Factor Certification – the appointing authority may request certification of eligible candidates with specified experience, education, training, license, registration or certification to fill specific positions in this class.
 Certification to fill such positions will be made from the two highest ranking eligible candidates on the eligible list who possess the specified education and/or experience.

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-Certification by the Commonwealth of Pennsylvania as a Licensed Psychologist at the time of appointment if required by work assignment.
+Licensed by the Commonwealth of Pennsylvania as a Psychologist or certified as a School Psychologist at the time of application and appointment is preferred and may be required by work assignment.

 Class Established 1/53